 Watch: Woman tied to pole, thrashed by villagers for not returning loan

-Bengaluru, June 14: In an inhuman act, a woman was allegedly tied to a pole and was thrashed by villagers in Kodigehalli in Tavarakere of Ramanagara distrct of Bengaluru for not repaying a loan.
+Bengaluru, June 14: In an inhuman act, a woman was allegedly tied to a pole and was thrashed by villagers in Kodigehalli in Tavarakere of Ramanagara district of Bengaluru for not repaying a loan.
 The matter came to the fore after a video of the incident went viral.

 The victim, Rajamani, was living with her daughter on outskirts of Bengaluru for a couple of years.
 She was running an eatery and a chit fund business.
 She owed Rs 50,000 to some people who were forcing her to return their amount.